jlschmidty/3250---Data-Wrangling-Project/README.md

 ## Conclusion

 This project aims to provide a foundation for understanding the factors that contribute to the success of films.
-By examining the IMDb Top 250 dataset, we hope to uncover valuable insights that can inform future research in the field of film studies.
+By examining the IMDb Top 250 dataset, I hope to uncover valuable insights that can inform future research in the field of film studies.

 ## Instructions